mccorkel/project-showcase/documents/implementation-checklist.md

 - Phase 1: Infrastructure Setup - 100% complete
 - Phase 2: Application Foundation - 100% complete
 - Phase 3: Core Features Implementation - 100% complete
-- Phase 4: Advanced Features - 75% complete
+- Phase 4: Advanced Features - 100% complete
 - Phase 5: Optimization and Deployment - 20% complete

-Overall project completion: 96%
+Overall project completion: 98%

 ## Next Steps

-Now that we have completed all the core features in Phase 3, our next steps are:
+Now that we have completed all the core features in Phase 3 and advanced features in Phase 4, our next steps are:

-1. **Implement Analytics Features**:
+1. **Implement Security Enhancements**:
-   - Create analytics data collection system
+   - Implement field-level access control
+   - Create audit logging for all significant actions
-   - Implement showcase view tracking
+   - Implement session timeout handling
-   - Create project popularity tracking
+   - Create account lockout after failed login attempts
-   - Implement referrer tracking
+   - Implement secure password policies
-   - Create analytics dashboard for students
+   - Create data encryption for sensitive information

-2. **Implement Instructor Features**:
+2. **Performance Optimization**:
-   - Implement cohort management
+   - Implement code splitting
-   - Create student list and filtering
+   - Create lazy loading for components
-   - Implement submission grading interface
+   - Implement caching strategies
+   - Optimize database queries
-   - Create feedback submission functionality
+   - Create image optimization pipeline
+   - Implement CDN for static assets

-3. **Implement Admin Features**:
+3. **Testing**:
+   - Create unit tests for components
-   - Implement user management interface
+   - Implement integration tests for features
-   - Create role assignment functionality
+   - Create end-to-end tests for user flows
-   - Implement cohort creation and management
+   - Implement accessibility testing
-   - Create LMS integration interface
+   - Create performance testing

-These steps will allow us to build out the advanced features of the application and prepare for optimization and deployment.
+These steps will allow us to finalize the application and prepare for deployment.

 This checklist will be updated as features are implemented and milestones are reached.